elos/documentation/theory/1 - sets.md

 ### Laws

- These are a collection of axiomatically verifiable statements, some of which we have already seen.
+These are a collection of statements which follow directly from our axioms.
 All can be verified with ease and this should be treated more as a reference.

 A, B, and C are subsets of a universal set S